ismailfaruqi/tech-choices/README.md

 ### 3. Rack: APC

 APC Netshelter SX is my choice for rack.
-It comes with variety of sizes and accessories, such as cable managers, power strips, etc. I would not use any standard racks that is coming from the data center, instead I will use this.
+It comes with variety of sizes and accessories, such as cable managers, power strips, etc. I will always use this instead of any racks comes as a standard from the data center.

 ### 4. Server: Dell Poweredge